vadair/trainings/README.md

 # trainings
 Collection of trainings developed for TACC.

-While these trainings are offered free to the public they are modified and presented by various individuals at TACC.
+While these trainings are offered free to the public they are developed and modified and presented by various individuals at TACC.
-This collection reflects the ones that I constructed and presented myself at various times between 2015-2021.
+This collection reflects trainings that I developed/modified and presented myself at various times between 2015-2021.

-Recording of Intro to Linux Training: https://www.youtube.com/watch?v=1-IDUpgMnts
+Live recording of Intro to Linux Training: https://www.youtube.com/watch?v=1-IDUpgMnts